brennv/wordpress-ex/README.md

 <a name="Delete-the-Project"></a>
 ## Delete the Project

 After customizing your blog let's try deleting & restoring the entire project.

+Note: if a persistent volume persistentVolumeReclaimPolicy set to `Recycle` instead of `Retain` then deleting the project will automatically delete data on the persistent volumes.
+If volumes are set to `Recycle`, data on the volumes should be backed up manually before deleting a project.
+Otherwise run `oc edit pv <pv-name>` to make adjustments.

 ```
 oc delete project/project-alpha
 ```

-<a name="Manually-Scrub-the-Persistent-Volumes"></a>
-## Manually Scrub the Persistent Volumes

-(adding details)

 <a name="Restore-the-Project"></a>
 ## Restore the Project